istio/istio.io/_docs/concepts/security/authn-policy.md

 ### Target selectors

 Defines rule to find service(s) on which policy should be applied.
-If no rule provided, the policy will be matched to all services in the namespace, so call namespace-level policy (as opposed to service-level policy are those that have non-empty selector rules).
+If no rule provided, the policy will be matched to all services in the namespace, so call namespace-level policy (as opposed to service-level policies which have non-empty selector rules).
 Istio (pilot) will pick the service-level policy if available, otherwise fallback to namespace-level policy.
-If none define, it uses the default policy based on service mesh config.
+If neither is define, it uses the default policy based on service mesh config.

-Operators are responsible to avoid conflict, e.g create more than one service-level policy that match to the same service(s) (or more than one namespace-level policy on the same namespace).
+Operators are responsible to avoid conflicts, e.g create more than one service-level policy that match to the same service(s) (or more than one namespace-level policy on the same namespace).

 Example: rule to select product-page service (on any port), and reviews:9000.